enasequence/read_docs/faq/pathogen-subs-guide.rst

 Submit Assembled Sequences
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-The instructions here provide tips for submitting microbial pathogen assemblies.
-For genome assembly submission,
+The instructions below provide a quick guide to submitting a completed isolate pathogen genome assembly.
+This type of submission is classed as 'clone or isolate' **ASSEMBLY_TYPE** for the ENA submissions services.
+For submission of
+other types of nucleotide assembly data, please see the submission options `here <https://ena-docs.readthedocs.io/en/latest/submit/assembly.html#submission-options>`_.
+For submission of targeted sequences, please refer to the `targeted sequence submissions guide <https://ena-docs.readthedocs.io/en/latest/submit/sequence.html#how-to-submit-targeted-sequences>`_.

-Webin-CLI (command line interface) needs to be used.
-The guide for downloading and using Webin-CLI is `here <https://ena-docs.readthedocs.io/en/latest/submit/general-guide/webin-cli.html#webin-cli-submission>`_.
+For genome assembly submission, Webin-CLI (command line interface) needs to be used.
+The guide for downloading
+and using Webin-CLI is `here <https://ena-docs.readthedocs.io/en/latest/submit/general-guide/webin-cli.html#webin-cli-submission>`_.

 .. tip::
-   For submission of targeted sequences, please refer to the `targeted sequence submissions guide <https://ena-docs.readthedocs.io/en/latest/submit/sequence.html#how-to-submit-targeted-sequences>`_.

-For a pathogen assembly, in most cases, a **'clone or isolate'** assembly submission will be used.
-For other types of
-data, please review the `submission options <https://ena-docs.readthedocs.io/en/latest/submit/assembly.html#submission-options>`_.
+   **A note on assembly levels**
+   This guide includes chromosome list file examples which are used for a **chromosome** level assembly.
+Note that
+   ‘chromosome’ should here be understood as a general term for a range of complete replicons, including chromosomes of
+   eukaryotes, prokaryotes, and viruses, as well as organellar chromosomes and plasmids.
+All of these may be submitted
+   within the same chromosome-level assembly.

+   If your assembly is not completed, you can submit a **contig** or **scaffold**
+   level assembly.
+Please refer to the explainer about Assembly levels `here <https://ena-docs.readthedocs.io/en/latest/submit/assembly.html#assembly-levels>`_.

 Prepare files
 `````````````